DanielFRengifoS/factored-backend-assessment/README.md

 # Future improvements

-Given more time, I would've liked to include a jwt token for auth puroposes.
+Given more time, I would've liked to include a jwt token for auth purposes.
-Giving the app more security would also be a future improvement Including starships, species, and vehicles into the app making more complex filters, for example greater than or lesser than for numerical values expand the user functionalities and schema.
-It would be nice to include username, highscoere (check frontend main page) and profile picture for example
+Giving the app more security would also be a future improvement Including starships, species, and vehicles into the app making more complex filters, for example, greater than or lesser than for numerical values expand the user functionalities and schema.
+It would be nice to include username, high score (check frontend main page), and profile picture for example